-Hilary, who was born in Palo Alto, CA but grew up in Lake Forest, IL, will take to the ice with her teammates this year to try to take home another Olympic gold medal for the U.S. in women’s ice hockey.
+Hilary, who was born in Palo Alto, will take to the ice with her teammates this year to try to take home another Olympic gold medal for the U.S. in women’s ice hockey.
 The 32-year-old veteran and her squad are going for their second straight Olympic gold medal.

 America’s leading skip (captain) in the sport of curling, John Shuster and the rest of his team will be back to defend their 2018 Olympic gold medal in PyeongChang.
 The 39-year-old star from Duluth, Minnesota, has competed in nine world championships, and also has a bronze medal in the 2006 Winter Olympics.

 Speed skater Maame Biney was the first black woman to compete on a U.S. Olympic short track team at 18 years old in the 2018 Winter Olympics.
 Now she will be competing for the gold medal in the 500m short track event.
 Look for Biney to deliver the U.S. its first medal in women’s short track in 12 years.

 Cross-country skier Jessie Diggins can do it all — and she will this year.
 The defending 2018 gold medalist in women’s cross-country team sprint will likely compete in all six Olympic races events.
 Diggins was able to finish above seventh place in every event she competed in during the last Olympics, and she is aiming to do even better this year.